Types of Leave

 - Political Leave

-The guidelines for study leave are in Sections 43 to 45 of the Collective Agreement.
+The guidelines for study leave are in the Collective Agreement.
 Applications for study leave are on the VPAC site.
 Applications for study leave are due once a year, generally the first week of October, regardless of which term you intend to take the leave in.
-Remuneration during leave is covered in Section 43.20.

 The University provides up to six months of paid leave if you are unable to work due to illness or disability.
 After six months, you become eligible for Long-Term Disability (LTD).
 Our Membership Services Office can assist you in working with Human Resources and the insurer.
 To prevent gaps in coverage, the insurer recommends submitting an application for LTD three months before your sick leave expires, regardless of whether you expect to need LTD.